-There is continuous tracking of placement activity in order to monitor the ongoing viability of the Service.
+There is continuous tracking of placement activity and social work caseloads in order to monitor the ongoing viability of the Service.

 There is continuous tracking of request for commissioned adoption support work.

 Quarterly reports are made to trustees summarising the trends arising from the data; planning is then tailored to changing circumstances.